keyanUB/keyanUB.github.io/_pages/about.md

 News
 ======

+<span style="color:violet">\[Award\]</span> 12/2023: I am very honored to win the 2023 Annual CSE Poster Competition and be the recipient of the *CSE Best AI Poster Award* at Univerisity at Buffalo.

 <span style="color:coral">\[Talk\]</span> 12/2023: I present our paper *"An Investigation of Large Language Models for Real-World Hate Speech Detection"* in the International Conference on Machine Learning and Applications (ICMLA)!

 <span style="color:green">\[Paper\]</span> 10/2022: Our paper *" Moderating New Waves of Online Hate with Chain-of-Thought Reasoning in Large Language Models"* has been accepted by **<span style="color:red">S&P(Oakland) 2024</span>**!